Karl von Rotteck

-Karl Wenzeslaus Rodecker von Rotteck (18 July 1775, Freiburg, Baden – 26 November 1840, Freiburg) was a German political activist, historian, politician and political scientist.
+Karl Wenzeslaus Rodecker von Rotteck (18 July 1775, Freiburg, Margraviate of Baden – 26 November 1840, Freiburg, Grand Duchy of Baden) was a German political activist, historian, politician and political scientist.
 He was a prominent advocate of freedom of the press and the abolition of compulsory labor.

 Biography

 Origins and education

 Rotteck’s father was a physician raised to the nobility by Emperor Joseph II, and a professor of medicine at the University of Freiburg.
 His mother came from a noble line from Lothringen (Poirot d'Ogeron).
 Karl was reared as a Catholic, and was a talented and industrious scholar.
 At 15, he began attending the University of Freiburg, where he studied jurisprudence.
 During the preparatory philosophical courses, Rotteck got to know the first Protestant professor of the university, Johann Georg Jacobi, whose teaching and society were major influences on him.
 Like many of his contemporaries, Rotteck was sympathetic with the strivings of the French for freedom in the French Revolution, but his sympathy with the Revolution was quickly extinguished by its raw realities.
 The invasion of his homeland by the French and the changes in land ownership which followed their victories outraged his sense of justice and his national sensitivities.